 This course provides the student with an introductory hands-on experience at a designated clinical site.
-Student will be evaluated on the following: preparation, aseptic technique, priority of duties, use of time, professional/personal habits, safety/ethical aspects, and skill set.
-(153.6 Clin.
-Hrs.)
+Students will participate in the following activities: preparation, aseptic technique, prioritization of duties, uses of time, professional/personal habits, safety/ethical aspects and skill set.
+(153.6 Clinical Hrs.)

-Prerequisites: MAT:047 or minimum math placement score based on college assessment, SUR:122, CSP:110 and pass comprehensive lab examination.
-Co-requisites: SUR:225 and SUR:421.
+Prerequisite: CSP:110, MAT:047 or minimum math placement score based on college assessment and SUR:122.
+Co-requisite: SUR:225 and SUR:421.